-During the period ended 31 December 2021, the Company accepted premiums on contracts classified as investment contracts amounting to €88,577,324 (31 December 2020: €89,126,738) and surrenders of €86,842,356 (31 December 2020: €41,901,030).
-There were 3 new schemes on-boarded in the year to 31 December 2021 (31 December 2020: 2).
+During the period ended 31 December 2022, the Company accepted premiums on contracts classified as investment contracts amounting to $\in 125,325,834$ (31 December 2021: $\in 88,577,324$) and surrenders of $\in 107,556,134$ (31 December 2021: $\in 86,842,356$).
+There was 2 new schemes on-boarded in the year to 31 December 2022 (31 December 2021: 3) and 1 scheme surrendered (31 December 2021: Nil).

-The small decrease in gross premium is due to onboarding 3 new schemes during the year with a lower transfer values compared to prior period which included a pension transfer of \notin 43m.
+The increase in gross premium is due to onboarding of 2 new schemes and 1 large scheme premium top up during the year compared to prior period which had no significant scheme premium top ups.

-The increase in fee income is due to full 12 months fees for 2021 compared to the prior period of six months and also as a result of a combination of increased weighted average fees from AuA and increase in rebate fee income insurance fee arising under the fund provision agreement in place with another FIL Group company.
+The decrease in fee income is due decreased weighted average fees from AUA and the decrease in rebate fee income insurance fee arising under the fund provision agreement in place with another FIL Group company.

-A.2.
-Investment Performance
+A.3.Investment Performance

-A.1.10.
+A.3.1.
 Overview

 FIL Life Ireland's funds are fully invested in funds managed by FIL Group companies and other third-party funds.
 FIL Life Ireland's funds are all unit-linked and so the risks and rewards of investing are directly attributable to the members.
 The performance of the funds only impacts FIL Life Ireland in so far as the Company earns an annual management charge (AMC) on the AUA.
 The investment performance has no direct impact on the Company's performance, other than through the small amount of seed capital that FIL Life Ireland places into new funds.
 Market risk exists on this capital as the units seeded are owned by the shareholders.
 The return on the seed capital is considered immaterial to the Company.